Squarespace/pouchdb-lru-cache/README.md

 ### db.lru.info()

-Get some basic information about what's stored in the LRU cache.
+Returns a Promise for some basic information about what's stored in the LRU cache.

 ### Example: